aerogear/aerogear-ios-http/README.md

 ### 3. Start writing your app!

-If you run into any problems, please [file an issue](http://issues.jboss.org/browse/AEROGEAR) and join our [mailing list](https://lists.jboss.org/mailman/listinfo/aerogear-dev)
+If you run into any problems, please [file an issue](http://issues.jboss.org/browse/AEROGEAR) and/or ask our [user mailing list](https://lists.jboss.org/mailman/listinfo/aerogear-users).
+You can also join our [dev mailing list](https://lists.jboss.org/mailman/listinfo/aerogear-dev).